 Other characteristics of DCIS associated with increased risk of progression to invasive breast cancer are heightened Ki-67 antigen, overexpression of cyclooxygenase-2 (COX-2), and cancerization of lobules.
 Atypical ductal hyperplasia, which is not considered cancer, is a risk factor for both DCIS and invasive breast cancer.
 Generally speaking, microscopic pathology grading or nuclear grade does not reliably predict risk of progression.

-Tamoxifen reduces progression to invasive breast cancer for ER+ DCIS
+Tamoxifen and aromatase inhibitors reduce progression to invasive breast cance

-Tamoxifen has been found to reduce both DCIS recurrence and progression to invasive breast cancer among women with DCIS that is estrogen receptor positive.
+Tamoxifen and aromatase inhibitors have both been found to reduce both DCIS recurrence and progression to invasive breast cancer among women with estrogen receptor positive DCIS.
 One study reported that women with ER+ (ER+/PR+ or ER+/PR-) DCIS had approximately half the risk of progression to invasive breast cancer during the first 10 years after diagnosis if treated with tamoxifen for five years.
 No benefit was found for ER- (ER-/PR+ or ER-/PR-) DCIS.

 Increased likelihood of additional screening and procedures